 An index fund, be it an ETF or mutual fund that tracks a broad market index, can lower risk when compared to buying individual

 No invention has been more disruptive to the asset-management industry in the last quarter-century than the exchange-traded fund.Tweet This

 An appropriate and diversified portfolio will be recommended to you.

-Alternative asset classes are things outside the things most of us think about when we think of investments (typically stocks and bonds).
+Alternative asset classes are things outside the things most of us think about when we think of investments (typically

 Different assets that can be classed as alternative assets include private equity funds, venture capital investments, intellectual property, precious metals, collectibles, and cryptocurrencies.